JinYSun/DeepAcceptor/README.md

     contain the code to convert molecules to graphs

  --data:
-    pre-process data used for pretraining and fine-tuning
+     dataset used for pretraining and fine-tuning

 ## <u>Discussion</u>